-A: The Annual Meeting is being held to: (1) elect two Class II Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2015 and the election and qualification of their successors; (2) conduct an advisory (nonbinding) vote to approve named executive officer compensation; and (3) transact such other business as may properly be brought before the meeting or any adjournment thereof.
+A: The Annual Meeting is being held to: (1) elect two Class III Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2016 and the election and qualification of their successors and (2) conduct an advisory (nonbinding) vote to approve named executive officer compensation, (3) act upon the shareholder proposal regarding majority voting in trustee elections, if such proposal is properly brought before the meeting and (4) transact such other business as may properly be brought before the meeting or any adjournment thereof.
 We will also discuss our business and be available for your comments and discussion.